lab47/aperture-homebrew/share/homebrew/brew/docs/Acceptable-Casks.md

 ### But There Is No Stable Version!

-When an App is only available as beta, development, or unstable versions, or in cases where such a version is the general standard, then said version can go into the main repo.
+When software is only available as a beta, development, or unstable version, its cask can go in the main repo.
+When stable versions become available, only those will be accepted as subsequent updates.

 ### Beta, Unstable, Development, Nightly, or Legacy

-When an App has a main stable version, alternative versions should be submitted to [Homebrew/homebrew-cask-versions](https://github.com/Homebrew/homebrew-cask-versions).
+Alternative versions should be submitted to [Homebrew/homebrew-cask-versions](https://github.com/Homebrew/homebrew-cask-versions).

 ### Regional and Localized

-When an App exists in more than one language or has different regional editions, [the `language` stanza should be used to switch between languages or regions](https://github.com/Homebrew/homebrew-cask/blob/HEAD/doc/cask_language_reference/stanzas/language.md).
+When an App exists in more than one language or has different regional editions, [the `language` stanza should be used to switch between languages or regions](https://docs.brew.sh/Cask-Cookbook#stanza-language).

 ### Trial and Freemium Versions